RyanDsilva/gesturebot/README.md

 # GestureBot 🤖

-> A gesture controlled robot built around a Raspberry Pi 3 and using mobile gyroscope sensors to recieve commands
+> A gesture controlled robot built around a Raspberry Pi 3 and using mobile accelerometer sensors to recieve commands

 ## Tech Stack 👨‍💻